sergii-denysiuk/sentiment-analysis-reviews/README.md

 Summary results for BagOfWords are stored in file:
 ``bag-of-words-summary.txt``

-Results of particular classifier for Word2Vec are stored in file:
+Results of particular classifier for Word2Vec average-vectors are stored in file:
 ``word-2-vec-average-vectors-*-model.csv``

-Summary results for Word2Vec are stored in file:
+Summary results for Word2Vec average-vectors are stored in file:
 ``word-2-vec-average-vectors-summary.txt``

+Results of particular classifier for Word2Vec bag-of-centroids are stored in file:
+``word-2-vec-bag-of-centroids-*-model.csv``

+Summary results for Word2Vec bag-of-centroids are stored in file:
+``word-2-vec-bag-of-centroids-summary.txt``